shivaverla/cp_ticketing_automation/README.md

 # Task 2 and Task 3:
-- Docuemnt attached in the cypress folder
+- The document has been added to the Cypress folder.